 balanced, subsequent charges should take under an hour to reach

 Contactors are expensive, and their coils use a lot of power.
 This can load down your 12v system, and the coils run hot.
 The Doubler cuts coil power by 4:1, by using less expensive contactors with 24v coils (common in industrial EVs and the surplus market).
 It doubles your 12v to 24v to pull in the contactor quickly.
 It then holds the contactor on with 12v, using only 1/4 the power.
 This lightens the load on your 12v system, and the coil runs cool for longer life.
+It also allows an intermittent-duty coil (which burns up if left on continuously) to be used for continuous-duty applications.
 For example:Albright SW-200 contactor with 12v coil:

 How it works: The "Switch" is whatever your EV uses to control the contactor.
 It can be the ignition keyswitch, a relay, or the solid state output from a controller like the Zilla.
 When the switch is off, capacitor C1 charges through lamp I1 and Schottky diode D2.
 C1 quickly charges, and the current falls to zero.
 MOSFET Q1 is off because its gate is grounded by R1, the contactor coil, and D2.